Why Should You Load Test?

-Load tests, also known as performance tests, are often the most neglected type of test.
+Load tests, the most common type of performance tests, are often the most neglected test type.
 If functional tests pass, it's easy to assume that the application is ready to launch.
 The problem is that, while some pieces of code may function, they may not scale well to hundreds or thousands of users.

 For example, suppose that a developer writes a piece of code that contains an N+1 query that puts unnecessary load on a database.
 The query will return the correct result and may pass functional tests, but when the query is executed thousands of times, it could overload the database and crash the application.

-LoadNinja cuts down on load testing time by enabling test engineers to record and instantly reply load tests without tedious correlation or coding.
-Since we use real browsers, you also don't have to worry about adjusting scripts with dynamic elements like session IDs and cookies.
+LoadNinja cuts down on load testing time by enabling test engineers to record and instantly replay load tests without tedious correlation or coding.
+Since LoadNinja uses real browsers, you also don't have to worry about adjusting scripts with dynamic correlations for elements like session IDs and cookies.

 Performance Metrics to Watch

 There are many different ways to measure the performance of an application.
 While response times are the most obvious metric, they don't tell the whole story when it comes to performance.
 For example, average response times may be low, but there could be a significant number of outliers with unacceptably high response times.